-- 4) New development should integrate means of travel and minimise the impacts of travel by motor vehicle on the District by maximising where relevant: - The provision of high-quality, safe and direct walking and cycling routes within a permeable site layout, with priority over vehicular traffic, that facilitates and encourages short distance trips by walking and cycling; - b) The provision of sufficient secure, accessible and convenient cycle parking; - Enhancement of existing cycle and walking routes in the area to local facilities, services, bus stops and railway stations, as well as towpaths including enhancements of the links to and from the Grand Union Canal towpath; - d) The provision and improvement of public transport access including layouts to enable convenient access for buses, bus priority where possible and accessible bus stops with high quality infrastructure; - e) Opportunities for taxi ranks with charging points where there is a demonstrated need arising from new developments including transport hubs where demand would be high, such as station forecourts, and town centres. - 5) Development proposals should demonstrate that: - a) It provides a safe and adequate means of access; - b) It will maintain the safe operation and the performance of the local road networks and the Strategic Road Network; - It is appropriate in scale to existing transport infrastructure, including public transport and, where necessary, infrastructure can be improved with provision for public transport as part of a scheme, and/or through contributions; - d) It is integrated with the wider network of transport routes, including public rights of way and cycle paths where appropriate;
+- 4) New development should integrate means of travel and minimise the impacts of travel by motor vehicle on the District by maximising where relevant: - a) The provision of high-quality, safe and direct walking and cycling routes within a permeable site layout, with priority over vehicular traffic, that facilitates and encourages short distance trips by walking and cycling; - b) The provision of sufficient secure, accessible and convenient cycle parking; - c) Enhancement of existing cycle and walking routes in the area to schools, local facilities, services, bus stops and railway stations, as well as to the towpath and access including links to and from the Grand Union Canal towpath; - d) The provision and improvement of public transport access including layouts to enable convenient access for buses, and provision of covered waiting facilities where appropriate bus priority where possible and accessible bus stops with high quality infrastructure; - e) Opportunities for new taxi ranks where there is a demonstrated need arising from new developments including transport hubs where demand would be high, such as station forecourts, and town centres. - 5) Development proposals should demonstrate that: - a) It provides a safe and adequate means of access; - b) It will maintain the safe operation and the performance of the local road networks and the Strategic Road Network; - c) It is appropriate in scale to existing transport infrastructure, including public transport and, where necessary, infrastructure can be improved with provision for public transport as part of a scheme, and/or through contributions; - d) It is integrated with the wider network of transport routes, including public rights of way and cycle paths where appropriate; - e) It makes adequate provision for all users, including car and other vehicle parking, giving priority to people with mobility difficulties, pedestrians, cyclists and equestrians, and to low and ultra-low emission vehicles; including making provisions for roads that provide sufficient width to allow vehicles to maintain the separation required by the Highway Code.